keycloak/keycloak/docs/translation.md

 - Use formal or informal language as appropriate for the context.
 - Maintain consistency with existing translations.
 - Translate text accurately, ensuring that the meaning is preserved.
-- Translations will be committed to github.com/Keycloak after they were inserted on Weblate.org(Update every hour or so).
-An Administrator for that language has the ability to approve or decline that translation.
+- Translations will be committed to the [Keycloak repository](https://github.com/keycloak/keycloak) after they were updated on Weblate (updated every hour or so).
+A maintainer for that language has the ability to approve or decline that translation.
 ### Supported languages

 - English